 1/8 tsp. pepper

-2 c. rice or almond milk
+2 c. almond milk or dairy free milk of choice

 Lightly grease 10″ pie plate or quiche dish.
 Sprinkle cheese, onion, mushrooms and spinach (or other desired toppings) evenly over the bottom of the plate.
 Place remaining ingredients in the blender and blend at high speed for 1 minute.
 Pour into dish.